ibm-cloud-docs/vmwaresolutions/archiref/vcscar/vcscar-physical.md

 into running containers.
 * Terraform Template - A Terraform template is a file that describes cloud resources to be deployed.
-For Skate Advisor, a ubuntu template, which has been pre-loaded with mysql and the database schema is described.
+For Skate Advisor, a ubuntu template, which is preinstalled with mysql and the database schema is described.
-* VMWare Template - The VMWare template is an Ubuntu template with mysql and the database schema pre-loaded.
+* VMWare Template - The VMWare template is an Ubuntu template with mysql and the database schema preinstalled.

 ### Load balancing and proxying